Decaded/epub-renamer/README.md

 # Epub File Renamer Script

-This handy Bash script is here to make renaming ePub files a breeze.
+This handy script is here to make renaming ePub files a breeze.
 It's designed to help you organize your digital book collection by following a specific naming pattern.
 Let's dive into it!

 <div align="center">